 Move over Snapchat.
-It’s time for students and their smartphones to get serious about safety as they head back to school this fall.
 Here are seven apps every college student needs, addressing everything from sexual assault to drunk driving to suicide prevention.

 The following smartphone apps are free for the basic version and most are available for both iPhone and Android.